shwetaramdas/shwetaramdas.github.io/_pages/research.md

 I'm also interested in collaborating with biologists to use bioinformatic approaches to understand questions about gene and genome function.

-### Ongoing projects:

-#### Role of mitochondrial copy number in aging-related phenotypes

-#### Epigenetics of aging in Indian populations

-#### Long-read sequencing for structural variant detection autism-spectrum disorders  (in collaboration with [Dr Harsh Sheth](https://twitter.com/professor_gene)).

-Using Oxford Minion long-read sequencing, we are looking for pathogenic structural variants responsible for severe instances of autism spectrum disorders.

 ### Grants/Funding
 * AWS research grant for cloud computing (2021)